iodigital-com/io-technology/data/blog/developers-are-not-trusted-types.md

 <img src='none' alt='purposely erroring image attack' onerror='window.alert("hello!")'/>
 ```

 Note that most attackers won’t be so nice to let you know the content is malicious.
 Let’s dissect this attack.
 The attacker adds an image element that has a `src` of “none”.
 This `src` will not resolve.
 Because of that, an error will be thrown.
-The attacker therefor adds an `onerror` attribute where they can execute JavaScript.
+The attacker therefore adds an `onerror` attribute where they can execute JavaScript.
 In this case, there will be a harmless alert shown, but you can imagine that they can now load whatever JavaScript they want.

 ## How can I protect myself against this attack?

-You can protect yourself to this attack by firstly never trusting any content that you receive to be directly injected in the DOM.
+You can protect yourself from this attack by firstly never trusting any content that you receive to be directly injected into the DOM.
 You always want to make sure to handle this potentially malicious content accordingly.

 By using `innerHTML`, you’re essentially telling the browser to inject en parse any HTML that you pass.
-Regardless what it does.
-This way, the `onerror` will be added on the image element and you are vulnerable to the attack.
+Regardless of what it does.
+This way, the `onerror` will be added to the image element and you are vulnerable to the attack.

-There are a couple of ways of doing this more safetly.
+There are a couple of ways of doing this more safely.

 ### Using safe DOM APIs